 How Do You Know When Turkey Is Done Cooking?

 The only way to know is to use a meat thermometer to check.
-Turkey is done roasting and safe to eat when the thigh meat reaches an internal temperature of 165ºF.
+According to USDA guidelines, turkey is done roasting and safe to eat when the thigh meat reaches an internal temperature of 165ºF.
 But turkey will continue to cook after it’s removed from the oven, so experts recommend removing the turkey when the temperature reads 155ºF, then checking to make sure the temperature reaches 165ºF after 10 minutes.

 How Long to Cook a Stuffed Turkey?

 Stuffed turkey takes longer to roast than an unstuffed turkey, so keep this in mind for your dinner planning!
-A stuffed turkey must be cooked for 15 minutes per pound, or until the temperature of the stuffing reaches 165ºF.
+A stuffed turkey filled with vegetables like onions, carrots, and celery and your favorite stuffing must be cooked for 15 minutes per pound, or until the temperature of the stuffing reaches 165ºF.

 More Questions About How to Cook Turkey